 Around India in 80 Trains by Monisha Rajesh

-Trains are fascinating almost everywhere across the world but Indian trains are special, they are a world in themselves.
-A small little universe on the move where people spend time with strangers, sometimes for days together and at the very least for few hours.
-Debutant author Monisha Rajesh, a foreign born daughter of Indian parents, who had spent a small stint in India earlier decides to go across India travelling in exactly 80 trains – from the bare minimal Mumbai locals and passenger trains to the ultra luxury Indian Maharaja and everything in between.
+Trains are fascinating almost everywhere across the world.
+But Indian trains are special.
+They are the world in themselves.
+A small little universe on the move where people spend time with strangers.
+Sometimes for days together and at the very least for few hours.
+Debutant author Monisha Rajesh, a foreign born daughter of Indian parents, who had spent a small stint in India earlier decides to go across India traveling in exactly 80 trains.
+From the bare minimal Mumbai locals and passenger trains to the ultra luxury Indian Maharaja and everything in between.
 This is what she documents in Around India in 80 Trains.
-She travels with a companion for most part of the journey, as she is too scared to travel alone in India, though I wonder if it really helped her in the end.
+She travels with a companion for the most part of the journey, as she is too scared to travel alone in India.
+Though I wonder if it really helped her in the end.

-What caught my eye through the narration that is more or less linear is the fact that at no point in time she faced any safety issues, a genuine fear that she had at the beginning of the trip.
-Having traveled in half of the trains she traveled in including the Deccan Odyssey and on many more routes, most of the times alone, all by myself, I always thought travelling by trains is the safest mode of travel, as both the trains and the railway platforms are very crowded places giving you a safety net.
+What caught my eye through the narration that is more or less linear is the fact that at no point in time she faced any safety issues.
+A genuine fear that she had at the beginning of the trip.
+Having traveled in half of the trains she traveled in including the Deccan Odyssey and on many more routes, most of the times alone, all by myself, I always thought traveling by trains is the safest mode of travel.
+As both the trains and the railway platforms are very crowded places giving you a safety net.
 I am happy that Monisha’s journeys kind of re-enforced that.
-Of course I am just ignoring the uncomfortable looks and remarks that you learn to deal with when you are out there.
+Of course, I am just ignoring the uncomfortable looks and remarks that you learn to deal with when you are out there.